 Chris & Carol seems to be popping up a lot lately in totes.
 This was a surprise item and I love the pattern on it.
-I love that it’s neutral colors and can go with so many different colors, but still adds something to the outfit with it’s pattern.
+I love that it’s neutral colours and can go with so many different colours but still adds something to the outfit with its pattern.
 It’s soft and so comfortable.
 I’ve also really been liking this sleeve length for cardigans, it’s perfect for the transition of fall.
 I also like how long this top is in the back.
 I was really excited when I was able to get my hands on this one.

 Top: Skies Are Blue–Golden Tote